SPC KYLE BURLESON

 Mission Accomplished on Nov.
 14, 2006

-While serving in Iraq, Kyle was shot in his left cheek by a sniper and the bullet exited the back of his neck, causing him to become paralyzed from the neck down.
+On Aug.
+18, 2004, Army Specialist Burleson was severely injured during his first deployment in a firefight in Sadr City, Iraq, while serving as a gunner on an HMMWV with the 1st Cavalry Division.
+SPC Burleson was shot in his left cheek by a sniper and the bullet exited the back of his neck, causing him to become paralyzed from the neck down.

-He remained in Baghdad for a few days after his injury, then he was air-evacuated to the Army Medical Center in Landstuhl, Germany.
-After a period of time in Germany, he was transported to Washington, D.C. and admitted to Walter Reed Medical Center for numerous operations.
+He remained in Baghdad for several days while doctors stabilized him after his injury, then he was air-evacuated to the Army Medical Center in Landstuhl, Germany.
+After a period of treatment in Germany, he was transported to Washington, D.C., and admitted to Walter Reed Medical Center for numerous operations.